Couple researching sperm DNA fragmentation on a phone in their kitchen.

 How Can Sperm DNA Fragmentation Be Tested?

-If you’re wondering whether sperm DNA fragmentation might be playing a role in your fertility challenges, testing can give you real clarity.
-These are specialised tests that your urologist or fertility specialist will need to order.
-Here are the most commonly used options:
+If you’re wondering whether sperm DNA fragmentation might be part of what’s going on for you, testing can give you real clarity.
+Your urologist or fertility specialist will order these for you — here are the options they’re most likely to reach for:

-- Sperm chromatin structure assay (SCSA): In this test, the sperm is dyed and examined with lasers.
+• Sperm chromatin structure assay (SCSA): In this test, your sperm is dyed and examined with lasers.
 The colour of the dye tells the lab whether the DNA inside is healthy or fragmented.

-- Terminal deoxynucleotidyl transferase dUTP nick end labelling (TUNEL): This test uses an enzyme that specifically attaches to broken pieces of DNA.
-Combined with dye and laser technology, the enzymes light up to reveal where damage has occurred in the sperm sample.
+• Terminal deoxynucleotidyl transferase dUTP nick end labelling (TUNEL): This test uses an enzyme that specifically attaches to broken pieces of DNA.
+Combined with dye and laser technology, the enzymes light up to reveal where damage has occurred in your sperm sample.

-If you and your partner have been dealing with unexplained fertility challenges, these results can help you understand whether DNA fragmentation might be a contributing factor.
-When fragmentation levels come back high, you and your doctor can build a treatment plan together.
-Follow-up testing along the way lets you see what’s working and make adjustments as needed.
+If you and your partner have been wrestling with unexplained fertility challenges, these results can finally tell you whether DNA fragmentation is part of the picture.
+If your levels come back high, you and your doctor can build a treatment plan together — and follow-up testing along the way shows you what’s actually working, so you can adjust as you go.

 Frequently Asked Questions